crowbar/crowbar-ui/README.md

-# Welcome to Crowbar Angular Prototipe
+# Welcome to Crowbar Angular Prototype

 ##### First steps to have the app running locally for PRODUCTION ENV only: